Axion Clouds around Neutron Stars: Sensitivity

-We compute the flux density in the radio end-point for each of the neutron stars in ten different realizations of the Milky Way population, and determine the coupling for which the flux of at least either $5$ or $100$ stars (corresponding to $0.05\%$ and $1\%$ of the total population respectively) exceeds the flux density thresholds outlined in the previous section\footnote{Note that in general the observation of a single spectral line could be sufficient in order to detect axions.
-We adopt more conservative thresholds for two reasons: $(i)$ our population modeling is highly uncertain, and thus adopting different thresholds indirectly reflects the sensitivity to this aspect of the analysis, and $(ii)$ the joint detection of this feature in multiple neutron stars across the population would provide striking evidence for the existence of axions.}.
-The projections determined using this procedure are shown in the left panel of Fig.~\ref{fig:Limits}, where each line corresponds to a different realization of the neutron star population.
-In the right panel of Fig.~\ref{fig:Limits} we further illustrate the change in sensitivity as we shift the minimum number of observable neutron stars, taking on values between $0.05 \%$ and $5 \%$ of the total population.
+We compute the flux density in the radio end-point for each of the neutron stars in ten different realizations of the Milky Way population, and determine the coupling for which the flux of at least either $5$ or $100$ stars (corresponding to $0.05\%$ and $1\%$ of the total population respectively) exceeds the flux density thresholds outlined in the previous section\footnote{In general, the observation of a single spectral line could be sufficient in order to detect axions.
+We adopt more conservative thresholds for two reasons: $(i)$ our population modeling is more uncertain in the tails of the neutron star distribution, and thus adopting different thresholds indirectly reflects the sensitivity to this aspect of the analysis, and $(ii)$ the joint detection of this feature in multiple neutron stars across the population would provide striking evidence for the existence of axions.}.
+Note that we compute the flux densities only at frequencies corresponding to the points $m_a = 10^{-7} \, \rm eV$, $m_a = 10^{-6} \, \rm eV$, and $m_a = 10^{-5} \, \rm eV$, interpolating these results to estimate the flux densities at intermediate frequencies.
+This is done in order to maintain computational tractability, given that the flux density calculations require a significant amount of CPU hours.
+The projections determined using this procedure are shown in the left-hand panel of Fig.~\ref{fig:Limits}, where each line corresponds to a different realization of the neutron star population.
+In the right-hand panel of Fig.~\ref{fig:Limits} we further illustrate the change in sensitivity as we shift the minimum number of observable neutron stars, taking on values between $0.05 \%$ and $5 \%$ of the total population.
 The lines shown in this panel reflect the average sensitivity realized over the ten simulated populations.
 In all simulations we find that the neutron stars with the largest flux densities have distances neither particularly close nor particularly far from Earth.
 The populations are furthermore not dominated by any single neutron star in our sample (rather, five of the neutron stars tend to produce overall stronger fluxes than the others).
 We do note, however, that the best projections are generally set by younger neutron stars, having ages $1 \, \textrm{kyr} \lesssim \tau_i \lesssim 10 \, \textrm{kyrs}$.
 At larger couplings, when neutron stars are more abundant, older neutron stars that are closer to Earth can instead dominate the signal.